 Acute peripheral vision and exceptional reaction time are pivotal to quarterback’s success.

 Vision Skills Required by the Running-Back

 The running-back is standing behind the quarterback and relies on visual memory as to who is where, and where the hole is.
 Does he need to cut to the right or left?
 When the ball snaps and he gets the ball, he has to see the players beyond the first yard and make snap decisions in motion.
 Right, left or ahead?

 This requires amazing peripheral vision and awareness of all players, where they are, and their direction and speed.
 Most importantly, he has to accurately interpret all that visual information and rapidly make a decision.

 Before the play, the receiver is reading the visual cues from the quarterback and has to rely on visual memory once the play starts.
 He MUST know that the quarterback will throw the ball when he’s in a specific position.
 To do this, he relies on trainable visual memory.
 To predict the path of the ball accurately and move to catch it successfully even when the sun is in your eyes, he needs to remember exactly where the ball going when his view was obstructed.

 The linebacker relies on much the same vision skills as the quarterback and running-back, just from the opposite side.
 Has to predict what they’re doing in order to intercept the pass or tackle the runner or quarterback.

-All these visual skills, from visual memory, hand-eye coordination and reaction time, can be significantly improved through sports vision training at The Vision Development Team.
+All these visual skills, from visual memory, hand-eye coordination and reaction time, can be significantly improved through sports vision training at the The Vision Development Team.

 For an assessment of more information, please give us a call.
 We provide sports vision training for football, baseball, basketball and more to North Royalton, Beachwood, Cleveland, and Akron and throughout Ohio.